Li Yu (Southern Tang): Successive deaths in the family

-Li Yu cheated on his wife while she was dying.
-During her last days he also engaged in a secret sexual relationship with Queen Zhou the Younger, the queen's younger sister, who was only around 14 at that time.
-Worst of all, the queen discovered the "affair" which probably hastened her demise and multiplied Li Yu's regret.
+There is speculation but no evidence that Li Yu engaged in a secret sexual relationship with the queen's younger sister, who was only around 14 at that time, before the queen died.
 A few months later, in late 965, disaster stroke again: Queen Dowager Zhong died after several months of attentive care-taking by Li.
 The subsequent mourning period delayed Li's marriage to the younger Lady Zhou until 968.

 Deaths of Lin Renzhao and Pan You

 After conquering Jingnan, the Hunan region and Later Shu, the Song Dynasty army set off to invade Southern Han in 971, Southern Tang's southwestern neighbor.
 Lin Renzhao, the Southern Tang military governor of Zhenhai Command (鎮海軍) centering in Wuchang (in modern Hubei), believed the opportunity golden to attack the Song cities around Yangzhou (in modern Jiangsu) as the main Song army would be a long distance away and already severely fatigued.
 Li Yu immediately rejected Lin's request: "Stop the nonsense talks, (stop) destroying (our) country!"

 What Li was perhaps unaware was a year before, the Song military had gotten hold of an important chart with detailed measurements of Yangtze River crossing points, provided by a Southern Tang defector named Fan Ruoshui.
 After the conquest of Southern Han, their next step was to eliminate Lin Renzhao.
 In 974, Emperor Taizu of Song got hold of a Lin portrait through agents working in Southern Tang, and Li Congshan, the hostage kept in Bianliang, was then made to believe that Lin's loyalty was with Song.
 When Li Yu was told of this, he without a thorough investigation secretly poisoned Lin to death.
 Chancellor Chen Qiao angrily reacted to Lin's death: "Seeing loyal ministers killed, I don't know where I will die!"

-Li Yu also murdered Pan You (潘佑) by poisoning him.
+During the same period, the scholar-official Pan You (潘佑) repeatedly submitted memorials criticizing the decline of Southern Tang governance and the complacency of those in power.
+His outspoken remonstrance angered Li Yu, who suspected, apparently without firm evidence, that Pan was acting at the instigation of another official, Li Ping.
+Li Ping was arrested, and Pan You, upon learning of the investigation and imprisonment, committed suicide.